rust-lang/book/second-edition/src/ch13-01-closures.md

 the hash map will be the result of calling the closure on that key.
-Instead of looking at whether `self.value` directly has a `Some` or a `None` value, the `value` function will look up the `arg` in the hash map and return the value if it's present.
-If it's not present, the `Cacher` will call the closure and save the resulting value in the hash map associated with its `arg` value.
+Instead of looking at whether `self.value` directly has a `Some` or a `None` value, the `value` function will look up the `arg` in the hash map and return the value if it’s present.
+If it’s not present, the `Cacher` will call the closure and save the resulting value in the hash map associated with its `arg` value.

 Another problem with the current `Cacher` implementation that restricts its use